trimstray/nginx-admins-handbook/README.md

 | `limit_conn_zone` | stores the maximum allowed number of connections |
 | `limit_req_zone` | stores the current number of excessive requests |

-Zones are used to store the state of each IP address and how often it has accessed a request-limited URL.
+Zones are used to store the state of each IP address and how often it has accessed a request-limited object.
 This information are stored in shared memory available from all Nginx worker processes.

 The zone has two required parts: